noteverest/gam/readme.md

 this project is called gum

-it's going to be volume control tetris
+i don't really know what i'm doing but i'm trying to make something that looks like a game

 design doc:
-# tetris
-# volume gets higher or lower based on highest row
-# plays classic tetris music
+# clone something easy, like tetris

+todo:
+# figure out where to keep the shaders
+# generalize posix code
+# do lots more work